Meeting rules: 7 habits that make you the person people want in the room

 “Quick check — who’s the decider on this?
 I want to make sure we leave with a clear call.”

-Most meetings drift for one of two reasons:
+Most meetings drift for one of two reasons: someone is thinking out loud, or the team is debating a detail that doesn’t matter.

+The parking lot.
+Section in your notes called “Parking lot.”
 When something important but off-topic comes up, capture it and move on.

 Meetings without action items are social events.
+Close with who does what by when, plus any decisions:

 “Before we drop: action items.
 I have ___ by ___.
 [Name] has ___ by ___.
 We decided ___.”

-The perfect follow-up note (copy/paste)
+The follow-up note

 Subject: Notes + action items — [Meeting Name] — [Date]

-- Outcome: (one sentence)
+- Outcome: one sentence

-Decisions:
+- Decisions:

 - Action items: